magento/devdocs/guides/m2devgde/v1.0.0.0/svcs-framework/build-svc.md

 <p><a href="https://github.com/magento/devdocs/blob/master/guides/m2devgde/v1.0.0.0/svcs-framework/build-svc.md" target="_blank"><em>Help us improve this page</em></a>&nbsp;<img src="{{ site.baseurl }}common/images/newWindow.gif"/></p>

-A _service_ is basically a contract between code that uses the service and an integration that implements the service.
-The service itself is PHP code&mdash;typically one or more interfaces, classes, and methods.
+A _service interface_ is basically a contract between code that uses the service and an integration that implements the service.
+The service is PHP code&mdash;typically one or more interfaces, classes, and methods.
 To review the properties of a service, see <a href="{{ site.baseurl }}guides/m2devgde/v1.0.0.0/svcs-framework/svcs-props.html">Interacting With and Overriding Services</a>.

-The code that uses a service should depend on the interface rather than on the service implementation to enable the use of a different implementation if needed.
+The code that uses a service should depend on the interface rather than on the service implementation.
+Doing so enables you to use a different implementation if needed.

+## Terms Used

+Terminology frequently used in this guide:

+*	Module: The PHP code that defines your application's business logic.
+The module code must be in subdirectories of `[your Magento install dir]/app/code/[module name]`.
+*	Integration: A module's authorized data transactions.
+For example, a module might get customer data from an external database.
+The transaction requires authentication using OAuth.
+*	Extension: A tested module that is marketed to other merchants on Magento Connect.
+(Currently, Magento 2 modules cannot be loaded in Magento Connect.)

+One extension can contain multiple modules.

+One module can expose zero or more services.
+(In other words, *module* is a more generic term than *service*.
+A module doesn't have to expose a service at all.)

 ## About the Service Interface